866-DRY-PUMP (866-379-7867)|info@synsysco.com

 • Oil contamination of the helium supply line

-If you’re unsure, SynSysCo technicians can evaluate system conditions and recommend a replacement plan.
+If you’re unsure, click here, and the SynSysCo technicians can evaluate system conditions and recommend a replacement plan.
+Or call 1-866-DRY-PUMP.

 A Strategic Path Forward

-The widespread increase in CTI 8200 compressor failures is now well established.
-As this legacy platform ages out, users face higher maintenance costs, unexpected downtime, product loss, and risks to cryopump health.
+As the 8200 legacy platform ages out, users face higher maintenance costs, unexpected downtime, product loss, and risks to cryopump health.

 The most reliable long-term solution is upgrading to a modern replacement—OMNI-100 for direct replacement needs and OMNI-800 for direct replacement and higher-capacity or modernization initiatives.